Towards bridging the gap: Systematic sim-to-real transfer for diverse legged robots: Abstract

 We propose a framework that integrates sim-to-real reinforcement learning with a physics-grounded energy model for permanent magnet synchronous motors.
 The framework requires a minimal parameter set to capture the simulation–reality gap and employs a compact four-term reward with a first-principle-based energetic loss formulation that balances electrical and mechanical dissipation.

 We evaluate and validate the approach through a bottom-up dynamic parameter identification study, spanning actuators, full-robot \emph{in-air} trajectories and \emph{on-ground} locomotion.
 The framework is tested on three primary platforms and deployed on ten additional robots, demonstrating reliable policy transfer without randomization of dynamic parameters.
 Our method improves the energetic efficiency over state-of-the-art methods, achieving a \qty{32}{\percent} reduction in the full Cost of Transport of \robot{ANYmal} (\num{1.27}).
-All code, models, and datasets will be released.
+All code, models, and datasets are publicly available.

 \keywords{Legged robots, Quadrupedal locomotion, Reinforcement learning, Simulation-to-real transfer, Reality gap, Energy efficiency}

 Legged robots promise versatile mobility in environments that are inaccessible to wheeled or tracked platforms.
 However, achieving robust and efficient locomotion remains a central challenge: Controllers trained in simulation only show the same performance on the real system if the system and actuator dynamics are accurately modeled.
 Modeling errors, in particular in the actuator dynamics, where electrical and mechanical losses are often not properly modeled, lead to major inefficiencies and hence directly affect robot endurance and payload capacity.